rubocode/vision-lk/memories/autograph.md

 > Once you make a decision, the universe conspires to make it happen.
 > **Ralph Waldo Emerson**

+![candle](photos/candle-90.png)

 Before I left for the USA from IFS, I collected autographs from my friends and colleagues at the IFS.

-### Rohan Gunaratna

-![candle](photos/candle-90.png)
+The one above was the first page written by Rohan Gunaratna.
+A couple of other significant ones are given below.

 ### Samantha De Silva